dkwingsmt/CSE-532S-Lab3/README.txt

 === Build ===

-Open lab3.sln in the solution folder with VS 2012, and build the solution.
+Open lab3.sln in the solution folder with VS 2012.
 This solution consists of 2 VS projects, director and producer.
 Before we build them, open up their project properties dialog window, and under Congfiguration Properties -> C/C++ -> General -> Additional Include Directories